Heading to Utah and just have one day in Arches National Park? It’s such an adventure-packed park, how do you fill your day?

 If you’re only going to be in Moab for a short time, you may not need lavish accommodations, especially if you’ll be gone all day.
 But let’s assume you’re planning one day at Arches and one day exploring Canyonlands National Park.
 So you’ll need at least 2 nights, if not 3 in Moab.

 Well, there’s a ton of hotels to choose from.
 I love finding deals on hotels using Booking.com.
-Alternatively, staying in a vacation rental can be affordable or convenient, depending on the size of group you’re traveling with.

 I recommend staying as close to the park as possible.
 Traffic in and out of Moab isn’t a whole lot of fun, so the closer, the better!
 (Please learn from my mistake as I booked accommodations furthest from the park!)